-Just a note for me on two commands to quickly modify the AccessRights (permissions) of shared calendars.
+Just a note for me on a few commands to quickly modify the AccessRights (permissions) of shared calendars.

 Let’s say the calendar in question is not the main calendar but instead a shared calendar called Time Away Calendar.
-You would peek at the permissions for each user by using this command:
+You would review the permissions for each user by using the Get command:

 Get-MailboxFolderPermission “firstname.lastname@example.org:\calendar\Time Away Calendar”